What Pairs Well With Scotch? Perfect Pairing Ideas

 On the other hand, full-bodied, peaty Scotches such as Lagavulin 16 Year Old can handle bold flavors.
 The geography of Scotland affects the flavors, just like wine terroir does.

 To pair whisky well, match the intensity and look for flavors that complement each other.
 Contrast can lead to interesting pairings.
 Aim for a balance between the Scotch and the food.
-The age of the whisky also matters in pairing.
+The age of the whisky also matters when pairing.

 Don’t be afraid to try new things to find what you like.
 Some classic pairings include full-bodied whisky with oysters, smoky Scotch with dry-aged beef, and peaty whisky with blue cheese.
 For a sweet finish, rich bourbon pairs well with dark chocolate.